 People are often unsure of what to do about high value items.
 If you have any high value items, your policy will increase in price depending on the cover level you go for – if you only insure it at home then it will be cheaper than insuring it out of home.
 However, that doesn’t mean that insuring cheaper items out of home will bump up your premium that much.
 A £300 phone will make far less difference than a £5,000 ring.

 Some insurance companies have started asking you to declare your ‘high risk’ items – these are things which would be particularly attractive to thieves, ranging from televisions to antique furniture.
 If you want these items to be covered, declare them – adding them doesn’t necessarily have any effect on your premium.

 How do I reduce the risk of needing to make a claim?

 Ah, the million dollar question!
 There’s no one answer, and for some problems, there’s literally nothing you can do.
 However, there are some things which will always reduce risks and could even reduce your premium!

 Finally, for those of you who enjoy a little tech, there are some smart devices you can get nowadays which are careful for you.
-A flood detector can be the only thing standing between a leak and a flooded house, and window sensors let you know if they’ve been left unlocked.
+A leak detector can be the only thing standing between a leak and a flooded house, and window sensors let you know if they’ve been left unlocked.

 At Urban Jungle we offer specialised home contents insurance, designed to fit in with renters’ lives.
 We noticed that the odds are often stacked against renters when it comes to insurance, so we’re making it as easy as possible for you to get insurance quickly, wherever and whenever suits you, which is why we’ve made our website 100% mobile friendly.
 Our ethos is that your premium should never change come renewal, so your price will stay the same (assuming there isn’t a huge spike in floods or burglaries that year), you can read about how we’re changing renewals with this link.